A system for communicating with others using signals that convey meaning and are combined according to rules of grammar

 The fact that children can map a word onto an underlying concept after only a single exposure.

 Speech that is devoid of function morphemes and consists mostly of content words.

-The view that language development is best explained as innate, biological capacity.
+The view that language development is best explained as an innate, biological capacity.

 A collection of processes that facilitate language learning.